Runalyze/admin-docs/configuration.rst

     required to directly import activities from a connected Garmin device openweathermap\_api\_key
     Api key for `openweathermap.org <http://openweathermap.org/api>`_, required
-    to load weather data
+    to load weather data. `Free key <http://openweathermap.org/price>`_ does only have access to current weather nokia\_here\_appid
-nokia\_here\_appid
-    App id for HERE access, see <https://developer.here.com/>_, required to use HERE maps nokia\_here\_token
+    App id for HERE access, see `developer.here.com <https://developer.here.com/>`_, required to use HERE maps nokia\_here\_token
     Token for HERE access